 Patients Aged 16 years and Older

 Eligible patients are invited for a flu vaccination by invitation.
 Invitations are sent by SMS message/phone call to eligible patients during early September to advise of clinic dates and times.
-Walk-in appointments are available to all eligible patients and will be notified shortly.
+Walk-in appointments are available to all eligible patients.